You’ll need provisional registration to complete any of the three supervised practice pathways to general registration as a psychologist:

 Refer to the Board’s registration standards, guidelines and policies and relevant Fact sheets and FAQ.

-The Board and Ahpra have made a payment plan available for provisional psychologists applying to renew their provisional registration or applying for general registration who are experiencing genuine financial hardship due to COVID-19.
-If you meet the criteria, you will be eligible to pay half your registration fee at the time of application, and the second instalment three months later.
+The Board and Ahpra made a payment plan available for provisional psychologists applying to renew their provisional registration or applying for general registration who were experiencing genuine financial hardship due to COVID-19.
+Applications closed on 30 April 2021.

-We will send you these details separately within three months of your successful application
+We will send you these details separately within three months of your successful application.
+Please ensure your contact details are up to date using the online practitioner services.